Your application for medical school is important, but did you know that your medical school interview could be what makes or breaks your acceptance?

 - Describe a situation in which you have worked with a diverse group of people — What did you learn from the situation?

-- How would your teammates describe you?
+- How would your classmates or coworkers describe you?

-- How would your professors describe you?
+- How would your professors or supervisors describe you?

 - What else do you want us to know about you before you leave today?